 1. Online shops

-Etsy is one of my all time favorite resources for original and printable as well as vintage art.
+Etsy is one of my all-time favorite resources for original and printable as well as vintage art.
 The offerings on Etsy are limitless, covering everything from digital art downloads that are accessible instantly for you to have printed, to original paintings and photography.
 One advantage of Etsy is that you can often work directly with the seller to customize art for you.
 The cost will vary, of course, depending on the artist and whether you are buying reproduction prints or original framed art.
 I purchased the set of downloadable prints below from this Etsy shop, had them printed at Costco and framed them in inexpensive Ribba frames from Ikea.
 They look amazing on my bedroom wall!

 While Etsy may be one of the better known online resources for art, it is by no means alone.
 Here are a few sites definitely worth exploring with examples for each:

 Artfullywalls offers a wide spectrum of art.
 Are you looking for a specific color scheme?
-Portraits, abstracts, water colors – they have you covered.
+Portraits, abstracts, watercolors – they have you covered.
 Not sure exactly what you are looking for?
-Their websites makes it easy by grouping art by style as well as by room.
+Their website makes it easy by grouping art by style as well as by room.
 If you are looking for a specific artist, you might just find them here.
 They are well established and also serve as a terrific resource to help guide you through the very personal process of finding just the right pieces to express your style.
 Here are some examples of what you can expect to find.

 While Minted is perhaps better known for their lovely wedding invitations, baby announcements and other fine printed goods, they should not be discounted when it comes to art.
 Minted features a wide range of talented artists and I love the option to purchase with or without a frame.
 If you have ever checked into professional framing, you will know that Minted is offering very competitive pricing.